 Send UDP network messages on the command line with the free Swiss File Knife for Windows, Mac OS X and Linux.

-send a UDP message, and optionally receive replies.
+send an UDP message and optionally receive replies.

 -listen wait for a single reply, and dump it.